 Discovering my Fearlessness at Pink Pangea’s Costa Rica Retreat

 I love to express myself through words, but I had never attended a retreat, never taken a writing class, and never traveled with women I did not know.
 Yet, the sense of community reflected through stories from previous Pink Pangea participants aligned with what I was intuitively searching for.
 I made the commitment to attend the Costa Rica retreat six months before the trip, which was also something out of character for me.
-I am a big last-minute adventure traveler.
+It’s out of character because I am a big last-minute adventure traveler.

 I was ready to find greater meaning in my life, to invest in myself on this Costa Rica retreat, to breathe for serenity, to take my writing to the next level.

 On a cold Saturday morning in Washington DC, I woke up at 3:50 to go to the airport.
 My carry-on was full of yoga pants, swimsuits, and journals, and I had my passport in hand.
 Excitement ran through my veins in anticipation for this new experience.
 I had a quick layover in Miami, and could not stop smiling a big cheesy smile as I walked past the LOVE & PEACE sign at the airport.
 I was almost in Costa Rica!
 As the plane landed in San Jose, I was overwhelmed with nervous emotion.

 How was the week going to unfold?
 Would our expectations be met?
 Would we all get along?
 Why did we decide to make this commitment to come to this retreat?